 Clause 3.3.1(b) of the Gujarat SPA is deleted in its entirety.

+Clause 4.5.1 of the Gujarat SPA is hereby amended and restated in its entirety as follows:

+“The Parties agree that the Acquirer shall collect the Income Tax Refund Amount received by the Company from any Governmental Authority, and that the Sellers shall have no right to the Income Tax Refund Amount, either in whole or in part.”

+Clause 4.5.2 of the Gujarat SPA is hereby deleted in its entirety.

 The heading to Clause 4.6 of the Gujarat SPA is hereby amended and restated in its entirety as follows:

 “Deposit with Customs Department”

+Clause 4.6.1 of the Gujarat SPA is hereby amended and restated in its entirety as follows:

+“The Parties agree that the Acquirer shall collect the Customs Department Refund Amount received by the Company from any Governmental Authority, and the Sellers shall have no right to the Customs Department Refund Amount, either in whole or in part.”

 Clause 4.6.2 of the Gujarat SPA is hereby deleted in its entirety.

 Clause 5.4.1 of the Gujarat SPA is hereby amended and restated in its entirety as follows:

 “Subject to Applicable Laws, upon occurrence of the Trigger Event and the terms and conditions set forth in this Agreement, Final Completion shall take place at such place as Seller No. 1 and the Acquirer may mutually agree, on the date (the “Final Completion Date”) which is the 5th Business Day immediately following the date of issuance of the Seller No. 1 Balance Sale Shares CP Fulfilment Notice unless the Acquirer and Seller No. 1 mutually decide on any other date, provided that the Final Completion Date shall not be later than [insert the proposed final completion date], 2018, unless otherwise extended upon mutual agreement between the Acquirer and Seller No. 1.
-Final Completion shall not be deemed to have occurred unless all of the obligations set out in Clause 5.5 below are complied with and are fully effective.”
-[D&D Comment: The proposed final completion date should be [15] [(Fifteen)] days from date of execution of this Third Amendment Agreement, such that it is aligned with clause 3 (Term and Termination) below]
+Final Completion shall not be deemed to have occurred unless all of the obligations set out in Clause 5.5 below are complied with and are fully effective.”[DSNR Comment: There is currently no understanding amongst the Parties in this regard.
+The language of the Clause must be maintained as earlier except for the date which needs to be mentioned in light of the fact that the previously mentioned date has elapsed.]

 Clause 7.1.2(a) of the Gujarat SPA is hereby deleted in its entirety.